The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Proprietor, Le Metropole Cafe

-Economic Inequality Unmasked: The Rich Get Richer as the Poor get Poorer
+Economic Inequality Unmasked: The Rich Get Richer as the Poor Get Poorer

-The Gold Anti-Trust Action Committee (GATA) was formed five years ago to take on a Gold Cartel which has been manipulating the gold price since the mid-1990s.
-Gold was trading below $300 then, the price artificially suppressed hundreds of dollars an ounce below where it would have been in a free trading market.
+The Gold Anti-Trust Action Committee (GATA) was formed five years ago to take on a Gold Cartel, which has been manipulating the gold price since the mid-1990s.
+Gold was trading below $300 then, and the price artificially suppressed hundreds of dollars an ounce below where it would have been in a free trading market.

 Unveiling the Manipulation: Central Banks, Gold Reserves, and Price Suppression